Child Custody Lawyers in Franklin, TN

 Our Franklin, TN child custody attorneys have extensive experience helping clients:

-• Work out a custody plan that is the best interest of their children
+- Work out a custody plan that is the best interest of their children

-• Petition the court for modifications to custody orders
+- Petition the court for modifications to custody orders

-• Handle all matters pertaining to relocating with a child
+- Handle all matters pertaining to relocating with a child

-• File a petition for contempt against an ex-spouse for custody violations
+- File a petition for contempt against an ex-spouse for custody violations

-• Obtain child support to help with the costs of raising a child
+- Obtain child support to help with the costs of raising a child

-Call (615) 235-5620 or contact us online today to discuss your case with our experienced child custody lawyer near Franklin.
+Call (615) 235-5620 or contact us online today to discuss your situation with our experienced child custody lawyer near Franklin.
 Visit our lawyer reviews to see why clients choose our TN family law firm when they need the best child custody lawyers.

-Types of Child Custody in Williamson County
+Understanding Types of Child Custody in Williamson County

 Under Tennessee family law, there are two types of custody: Legal custody and physical custody.
 Parents who are awarded legal custody have the right to make decisions for their children.
 Physical custody refers to which parent the child lives with.